Leased Car Insurance Requirements: What Coverage You Need & Costs

 • Leasing companies require 100/300/100 liability and low deductibles

-• USAA and GEICO offer lowest rates for full coverage
+• Travelers and GEICO offer full coverage from $97–$98/month

-• Maintain required coverage until vehicle officially returned
+• Maintain required coverage until vehicle is officially returned

 Compare Car Insurance Rates in Ohio